Notation#

 # below is some random data without any schema

-# a naked list of five 32-bit signed integers
+# a nude list of five 32-bit signed integers

 1 2 3 4 5

-# a list that begins with a symbol 'float-values:' and contains a braced
+# a list that begins with a symbol 'float-values:' and contains a bracket

 # sublist of floats.